HarryCaveMan/lambda-embeddings-huggingface/README.md

 # Sentence Embeddings Lambda
-Generic implementation of HuggingFace BERT sentence embeddings for AWS lambda
+Generic implementation of HuggingFace BERT sentence embeddings for AWS lambda.
+Uses ECR Image runtime with model and torch/transformers installed int othe image.

 ## Features
 - Currently API key authentication is always on.
 You will need to run the `create_usage_plan.py` script to create a usage plan for your API after it is deployed or you will only see 403 responses